 Then the size of the resized version will be 800x700 px.

-Thus, if the original image is smaller than the specified setting, the image size will not change - the image will undergo only compression.
+Thus, if the original image is smaller than the specified setting, the image size will not change - the image will undergo compression only.
 In this case, the gain will be achieved only by image optimization (compression).

-And in the first two examples, the gain from using OptiPic will come not only thanks to optimization algorithms (compression), but also because of the reduction in image size.
+But as for the first two examples, the gain from using OptiPic will be achieved not only through optimization (compression) algorithms, but also because of the reduction in image size.

 Please wait.
 The site is being analyzed.